ajavamind/Processing-Cardboard/README.md

  * Works with Android Studio (1.5.1)
  * Cardboard SDK for Android 0.6.0
- * Based on Processing for Android library version 3 with Processing core source code from: https://github.com/processing/processing-android.
+ * Based on Processing for Android library version 3 (as of 2015/12/08) with Processing core source code from: https://github.com/processing/processing-android.
  * Based on Stereo library source code from: https://github.com/CreativeCodingLab/stereo

  * Minimum builds supports Android API 4.1 (16) platform and above